ArendJan/mirte-documentation/doc/mirte_development.rst

 Adding another language
 =======================

-Multi lingual support is only available in the web interface and tutorials.
+Multilingual support is only available in the web interface and tutorials.
 We think children should learn technology in their own language instead of having to learn a foreign language at the same time.
 At some point we do think students should be able to use English as a language to learn more about technology.